-The dedicated unit and world leading research facilities is in the Quadram Institute.
-The Quadram Institute's mission will be to develop solutions to worldwide challenges in human health, food and disease.
-The concept for the institute is to enable a stepchange in food and health science research by providing new insights and accelerating innovation that will deliver new foods and treatments as well as proactive health and lifestyle interventions, for the benefit of society and the bioeconomy.
+The dedicated unit and world leading research facilities will be located in the Quadram Institute.
+The Quadram Institute's mission will be to develop solutions to People-focused Respect Integrity Dedication Excellence worldwide challenges in human health, food and disease.
+The concept for the institute is to enable a step-change in food and health science research by providing new insights and accelerating innovation that will deliver new foods and treatments as well as proactive health and lifestyle interventions, for the benefit of society and the bio-economy.